 As we walk over the bridge, we see more Horsemen and carriages, and it dawns on us that we’re starting to get a bit hungry.
 Luckily there’s a street just off the main road which is lined with restaurants.
 As we walk by, waiters show us their menus and their daily specials.
 Each restaurant included a variety of local foods, and other typical tourist fare (hamburgers, pizza, etc.).
 Heidi and the kids get waylaid by one particular waiter, and I continue to look other menus.

 Heidi and I order a nice chicken dish.
-Anya has the Gambas Pil-Pil (garlic and shrimp baked in olive oil).
-My man Lars asks for Migas Completas.
+Our daughter has the Gambas Pil-Pil (garlic and shrimp baked in olive oil).
+Our son asks for Migas Completas.
 While he likes migas (fried flour crumbs), this particular dish has a fried egg, chorizo, and morcilla (think blood sausage).
 While he doesn’t eat it all, he does try it, and I have to give him credit for that.
 He’s way more adventurous than I am when it comes to food!

 We finish our meal, and the check is much bigger than expected.
 Why?
 Well, the bread rolls and water we had alone were about 10 Euros.
 We fell for Flirty Waiter’s good looks (not really) and sales spiel.
 This is a Tourist Area, and as such we definitely paid a premium for this meal.
 We should know better, but we were hungry, and we were off our guard.

-Not too much later, Heidi and Anya come in, and with that our first day in Ronda comes to an end.
+Not too much later, Heidi and our daughter come in, and with that our first day in Ronda comes to an end.
 [Fade to black]

 Stay tuned for the action-packed second day of our Ronda trip.
 We see a guy walking his pet sheep, and visit a cave filled with bats and prehistoric paintings.